 About the Program

-UNLV PRACTICE Institute’s Child and Adolescent Psychology Internship Program is carefully structured to fully meet the standards set by the American Psychological Association (APA) and the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+UNLV PRACTICE Institute’s Child and Adolescent Psychology Internship Program submitted its membership application to APPIC in March 2026, and is awaiting decision.
 The 12-month program provides 2,080 hours of supervised clinical training, in alignment with Nevada’s licensure requirements for psychologists, as well as those of several surrounding states.

 Highlights